dgunawa/workshop-addendum/README.md

     aws eks --region $AWS_REGION update-kubeconfig --name eks-blueprint-blue

 ## Deploy a simple workload
- 1. Deploy a simple workload with the instructions at https://catalog.workshops.aws/eks-blueprints-terraform/en-US/050-dev-team-deploy-workload/1-add-app-to-workloads-repo
+ 1. Deploy a simple workload with the instructions at https://catalog.workshops.aws/eks-blueprints-terraform/en-US/050-dev-team-deploy-workload/1-add-app-to-workloads-repo .
+We skipped the steps showing how to access your ArgoCD server so use the below commands for access.

 Get the url for your ArgoCD server